 The momentum is building!

-Below you will find a few comments from music industry professionals regarding Jim Chesnut's expanding body of work:
+Below you will find a few comments from fans and music industry professionals regarding Jim Chesnut’s expanding body of work:

 From Music Director Kathy Forste KC Cafe Radio in Kansas City regarding Jim’s new album (September 2018): I Sure Do Miss My Hair is a collection of ten songs by one of country music’s all-time greatest singers and songwriters.

 DISClaimer receives a blast from the past this week by Nashville insider Robert K. Oermann: